bsmgit/flmdb/README.md

 ## Behavior Notes & Gotchas

 - **The database is per-directory.** Running `flmdb list` from a different folder shows an empty (freshly created) catalog.
 See [Configuration](#configuration).
-- **IMDb IDs are unique.** Adding or importing a second film with an IMDb ID already in the catalog fails with a constraint error.
+- **IMDb IDs are unique.** Adding, editing, or importing a film so that its IMDb ID duplicates one already in the catalog fails with a constraint error.
 On import, the whole transaction rolls back, so nothing partial gets written.
+- **`edit` and `delete` use the local ID, not the IMDb ID.** That's the first column of `flmdb list`.
+Passing an IMDb ID where an integer is expected is rejected by the argument parser before anything runs.
+- **Deletion is immediate and unconfirmed.** There's no prompt, no soft-delete, and no trash.
+Export before bulk cleanup.
+- **`edit` can't clear a field back to empty.** Omitting a flag leaves the field untouched; passing an empty string (`-i ""`) stores an empty string rather than `NULL`.
+Since `imdb_id` is UNIQUE, a second film blanked that way will collide.
+To truly clear an IMDb ID, delete and re-add the record, or edit the database with a SQLite client.
+- **A missing ID isn't a failure.** `edit` and `delete` both report `❌ Error: No movie found with ID N.` and still exit `0`, so scripts should check the output text rather than the exit status.
+- **ID gaps are normal.** The `id` column is `AUTOINCREMENT`, so numbers are never recycled after a delete.
+Exported CSVs will show gaps.
 - **Re-importing an export will collide.** Every row already has an IMDb ID, so a re-import into the same database hits the unique constraint.
 Import into a fresh directory, or strip `imdb_id` first.
 - **Hydration overwrites.** For the fields it manages (`director`, `genre`, `runtime`, `plot`), hydration replaces whatever was there — including replacing a manually written value with a blank if OMDb has nothing. `title` and `year` are only overwritten when OMDb returns a value.
 - **Only films with an IMDb ID can be hydrated.** Records without one are silently skipped by the bulk run.
-Use `flmdb add` again or edit the database directly to attach an ID.
+Attach one with `flmdb edit <ID> --imdb ttXXXXXXX`, then re-run `hydrate`.
 - **Search is title-only.** `--search` does not look at director, genre, or plot.
 - **Verbose columns can wrap.** Titles longer than 30 characters (35 in the compact view) push the row wider than the header rules.
 Use a wide terminal, or export to CSV for long titles.
 - **Hydration uses plain HTTP.** Requests go to `http://www.omdbapi.com/`, so the API key travels unencrypted.
 Avoid running `hydrate` on untrusted networks.